tyzbit/acars-processor/README.md

 the model you choose will greatly impact the quality of the filtering.
 I recommend `gemma3:12b`.
 It uses about 13GB at runtime but is similar in effectiveness to OpenAI's models.

-Other models may not work as well, either because they do not respond fast enough in high-message environments, or because, frankly, they do not follow instructions.
-The built-in system prompt instructs the model to respond only in a simple, valid JSON object but some models have trouble with this.

-`deepseek-r1:8b` can be cajoled into responding correctly, but sometimes it responds to the prompt without any JSON at all.
-Additionally, multiple models have required treating what should be a boolean as a string or boolean, despite clear instructions.

 If you're not seeing great results out of your model, try another one or try overriding the system prompt with `FILTER_OLLAMA_SYSTEM_PROMPT`.